-1. GENERAL SOCIOLOGY.
+1. GENERAL SOCIOLOGY FOR STUDENTS OF RURAL LIFE.
 Fall or spring term.
 Credit three hours.
+May not be taken by those who have credit for Sociology and Anthropology 101.
 Lectures, M W 8.
 Warren 45.
-Discussion sections, Th 8, 9, 10, or 11 and F 8, 9, 10, or 11.
+Discussion sections, F 8, 9, or 10.
 Assistant Professor HARP.